guillaumef/wing-servo-frame/README.md

 - Generate the STL
 - Print...

-And as always, with or without frame, servo wings must use a thread-locking fluid for the arm screw.
+And as always, with or without frame, wing servos must use a thread-locking fluid for the arm screw.

 ### Printing